pemaidana/assignment_az_app_deploy/README.md

 Azure Load Balancer has a Public IP to receive connection from clients on the Internet.

 <br/><br/>
+### VM Secure Access: Azure Bastion Service.

+Azure VMs only SSH accessible thru Azure Bastion that is part of this solution.

+This provide high level security to unwanted management access to Azure VMs.

+<br/><br/>
 ### Application Security: SSL Encryption, Load Balancing Rules.

 Azure VMs are deployed with SSL configuration and internal firewall-rule to allow incoming connection to Web App on TCP-443 port.